 This web site is dedicated to those of us that love fishing, but either can't afford, or don't have access to, a boat.
-This leaves us driving up to a body of water (lake, river, stream, etc.) and we try our best to catch those nice fish we hear all the stories about, right from shore.
+This leaves us driving up to a body of water (lake, river, pond, stream, etc.) and we try our best to catch those nice fish we hear all the stories about, right from shore.
 Don't think you need to be talented to try shore fishing, just patient.
 While shore fishing can be frustrating at times when the fish aren't biting, at least you have a better chance of catching a fish when you have a line in the water then the person driving by on the road.

 Have you ever tried to find real, practical information on shore fishing on the internet?

 If you've ever wondered these, or other questions about shore fishing, this site is for you.